Variational Inference for Sparse Gaussian Process Modulated Hawkes Process: Conclusions

 \section{Conclusions}

-In this paper, we provided the VI scheme for a new Bayesian non-parametric Hawkes process whose triggering kernel is modulated by a sparse Gaussian process and background intensity is Gamma distributed.
-To address the difficulty with scaling with the data size, we utilize the stationarity of the triggering kernel to reduce the number of possible parents of each point.
-We additionally contribute a tighter lower bound of the marginal likelihood which is empirically shown to be effective for model selection.
-On synthetic data and two large Twitter diffusion datasets, VBHP enjoys linear fit time with the data size and fast convergence rate, and provides more accurate prediction than those of state-of-the-art approaches.
+In this paper, we presented a new Bayesian non-parametric Hawkes process whose triggering kernel is modulated by a sparse Gaussian process and background intensity is Gamma distributed.
+We provided a novel VI schema for such a model: we employed the branching structure so that the common ELBO is maximized by the expectation-maximization algorithm; we contributed a tighter ELBO which performs better in model selection than the common one.
+To address the difficulty with scaling with the data size, we utilize the stationarity of the triggering kernel to reduce the number of possible parents for each point.
+Different from prior acceleration methods, ours enjoys higher efficiency.
+On synthetic data and two large Twitter diffusion datasets, VBHP enjoys linear fitting time with the data size and fast convergence rate, and provides more accurate predictions than those of state-of-the-art approaches.
+The novel ELBO is also demonstrated to exceed the common one in model selection.